 For more information, visit robben-island.org.za.

-This vibrant neighbourhood is often referred to as the ‘Malay Quarter’.
+This vibrant neighborhood is often referred to as the ‘Malay Quarter’.
 Many of its inhabitants are descended from slaves brought to the Cape in the 16th and 17th centuries and although they came from India, Indonesia, Sri Lanka and other parts of Africa, they were called ‘Cape Malays’.

 Bo-Kaap is also the centre of Cape Town’s Muslim community and is where the Auwal Mosque on Dorp Street is situated.
 According to oral history, it’s the oldest mosque in South Africa.
 There are also three karamats – shrines to Muslim spiritual leaders – in Bo-Kaap, and a further two on Signal Hill.
 For a glimpse of this community’s history, visit the Bo-Kaap Museum in Wale Street, a 19th-century Muslim residence transformed into a tribute to the area’s past.
-If you’d prefer a more interactive introduction to the neighbourhood, join one of Shireen Nackerdien’s walking tours (call +27 21 422 1554 to book).
+If you’d prefer a more interactive introduction to the neighborhood, join one of Shireen Nackerdien’s walking tours (call +27 21 422 1554 to book).

 The Noon Day Gun is also fired from just behind this area and is one of the oldest traditions in the Cape.
 Two 18-pounder, muzzle-loading cannons on Signal Hill are fired at noon from Monday to Saturday (with the exception of public holidays).
 The cannons have been used to signal the hour of noon since 1806, and are the oldest guns in the world that are still used daily.